Veritius/bevy_stardust/README.md

 // Channels are accessed with types in the type system.
 // Simply put, you just need to create simple types like this.
-// You can use Rust's privacy system to control channel access. struct MyChannel;
+// You can use Rust's privacy system to control channel access.
+// Channels must also implement TypePath: this is easy to derive.
+#[derive(TypePath)]
+struct MyChannel;

 fn main() {